Table of Contents

-- Commodities by State: The States included in the commodity specific survey each year vary, depending on the crops surveyed, to help minimize respondent burden.
-The sampling used in ARMS Phase II was not intended to support State estimates, but sufficient data are obtained in some States to report these estimates.
+- Commodities by State: The States included in commodity-specific surveys vary each year (depending on the crops surveyed) to help minimize respondent burden.
+The sampling used in ARMS Phase II was not intended to support State estimates, but sufficient observations are obtained in some States to allow reporting.
 However, the ability to partition data for individual States is very limited.
-The table below indicates which commodities were oversampled in each State by year since the inception of ARMS.
+For these estimates, States accounting for at least 90 percent of commodity production are sampled.
+The table below indicates which commodities were oversampled in each State, by year, since the inception of ARMS.

 ARMS data are collected by self-administered mailed questionnaires and personal interviews conducted by trained enumerators using several types of questionnaires.
 Mail responses can be returned on the printed form or through electronic data reporting (EDR).
 Data collection starts in June with Phase I, continues during the fall with Phase II (production practices and cost data), and finishes in late winter (after the close of the year) with Phase III (whole-farm income and costs data).
 Phase II data are collected at the individual field and production unit level, while Phase III is collected for the whole farm business.
 Survey instruments (available for download) show the range of questions asked for Phase II and Phase III on income, expenses, assets, debt, and specific crop/livestock management practices.
 Interviewers' manuals (also available for download) outline detailed enumeration procedures for each phase of the survey, providing specific instruction on how to conduct an interview and specific methods and examples on recording complicated data.
 Questionnaires include specific notes with each question to guide respondents.